healthy mother and daughter laughing in field

-When it's worth paying more for health insurance
+When is it worth paying more for health insurance?

 If you've decided to invest in health insurance, you want to ensure you get the best value for your money.
 A basic policy offers many benefits, but it can be worth paying more to ensure your health insurance provides excellent value.
 This article looks at optional extras worth having.